Munich: Postwar

-During 1972 Summer Olympics 11 Israeli athletes were murdered by Palestinian terrorists in the Munich massacre, when gunmen from the Palestinian "Black September" group took hostage members of the Israeli Olympic team.
+During the 1972 Summer Olympics 11 Israeli athletes were murdered by Palestinian terrorists in the Munich massacre, when gunmen from the Palestinian "Black September" group took hostage members of the Israeli Olympic team.

-The most deadly militant attack the Federal Republic of Germany has ever witnessed, was the Oktoberfest bombing.
+The most deadly militant attack the Federal Republic of Germany has ever witnessed was the Oktoberfest bombing.
 The attack was eventually blamed on militant Neo-Nazism.

-Munich and its urban sprawl emerged as leading German high tech region during the 1980s and 1990s.
+Munich and its urban sprawl emerged as the leading German high tech region during the 1980s and 1990s.
 The urban economy of Munich became characterized by a dynamic labour market, low unemployment, a growing service economy and high per capita income.
 Munich is home of the famous Nockherberg Strong Beer Festival during the Lenten fasting period (usually in March).
 Its origins go back to the 17th/18th century, but has become popular when the festivities were first televised in the 1980s.
 The fest includes comical speeches and a mini-musical in which numerous German politicians are parodied by look-alike actors.

 In 2007 the ecological restoration of the river Isar in the urban area of Munich was awarded the Water Development Prize by the German Association for Water, Wastewater and Waste (known as DWA in German).
 The renaturation of the Isar allows for the near natural development of the river bed and is part of Munich's flood protection.
-About 20 percent of buildings in Munich now have a green roof, the Munich city council has been encouraging better stormwater management since the 1990s with regulations and subsidies.
+About 20% of buildings in Munich now have a green roof.
+Munich city council has been encouraging better stormwater management since the 1990s with regulations and subsidies.

-On the fifth anniversary of the 2011 Norway attacks an active shooter perpetrated hate crime.
-The 2016 Munich shooting aimed at killing people of Turkish and Arab descent.
+On the fifth anniversary of the 2011 Norway attacks an active shooter perpetrated a hate crime.
+The 2016 Munich shooting targeted people of Turkish and Arab descent.

-Munich was one of the host cities for UEFA Euro 2020, which was delayed for a year due to the COVID-19 pandemic in Germany, and is planned to be a host city for UEFA Euro 2024.
+Munich was one of the host cities for UEFA Euro 2020, which was delayed for a year due to the COVID-19 pandemic in Germany, and was a host city for UEFA Euro 2024.